meffie/molecule-proxmox/README.rst

 ============

 The ``molecule-proxmox`` plugin may be installed with Python ``pip``.
 A virtualenv is recommended.
-The following commands install Anisble, Molecule, and the Molecule Proxmox plugin in a virtualenv called ``venv``.
+The following commands install Ansible, Molecule, and the Molecule Proxmox plugin in a virtualenv called ``venv``.

 .. code-block:: bash